How To Deadlift Properly: Deadlift variations, exercise tips and benefits

 This increase of knee extension places more emphasis on the quadriceps and glutes, while the reduced lower back and lumbar stress make the lift generally safer for those with certain injuries.

-Don't be fooled, though, the sumo deadlift still targets your entire body.
+Don't be fooled, though, the sumo deadlift still targets your entire body and is a widely accepted deadlift variation in competition environments.

 How To Romanian Deadlift (RDL)